-Applications must support the Local Community Plan, if there is one, and also core council business as identified in the Long Term Plan.
+Applications must support the Local Community Plan, if there is one, and also core Council business as identified in our Long Term Plan.
+Download the Information Sheet (PDF 50 kb) on the Community Engagement Fund.

 What we fund